AFRL-RY/data-unicorn-2008/README.md

 the antennas are cabled/plubmed to the radar to allow Gotcha operation (5km swath HH polarization through the horn antennas) and NDU multi-phase center (~1 KM swath H and V polarization) operation on a pass-by-pass basis.

+The SAR images are formed at a frequency of approximately 2 frames per second, like the EO.
+However, the SAR frames do not line up precisely with the EO frames in time.

 ![NDU/Gotcha Antenna System](images/GOTCHA_Radar.png "NDU/Gotcha Antenna System")